Creekside Theatre

 Back by Popular Demand – The Cruzeros Return to the Creekside Theatre!

-After selling out their reunion show in record time last November and earning rave reviews, The Cruzeros are returning to Creekside Theatre in Lake Country – and this time, they’re here for two unforgettable nights!
+After selling out their reunion show in record time last November and earning rave reviews, The Cruzeros are returning to Creekside Theatre in Lake Country – and this time, they’re here for one unforgettable night!

 Fans across the Okanagan will once again experience the high-energy, heartfelt sound of one of Canada’s most celebrated independent country bands.
 Last year’s performance celebrated their induction into the BC Country Music Hall of Fame, and now, the legacy continues with a special encore engagement.